wrello/Plums/README.md

 - serialized data to decrease packet size
 - propogated ValueChanged events to nested listeners

-###### You also get to call your replicated objects "somethingPlum" which is not only fun, but helps distinguish them from other Replica... phrases.
+###### You also get to name your replicated objects "somethingPlum" which is not only fun, but helps distinguish them from other Replica... phrases.

 <h2>Install</h2>